Remote Learning Provision

 This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.

-For National Lockdowns including the closure of the school or an entire year group or group of students have been sent home by the school to isolate, the school will:
+For National Lockdowns including the closure of the school or an entire year group, the school will:

-Move all lessons to live Zoom lessons following the same timetable and curriculum
+Move all lessons to live Google Meets lessons following the same timetable and curriculum

 Attendance is compulsory and truancy calls will be sent home